TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Delete request restriction key value
 1. From the request restriction key value list, select the request restriction key value to delete.
 2. Click the **Delete Request Restriction Key Value** button
-3. Click the **Confirm** button on the confirmation window.
+3. Click the **Delete** button on the confirmation window.
 Deleted data cannot be recovered.

 ## Gateway response